souffle-lang/souffle-lang.github.io/pages/docs/programs.md

 ## [Types](types)

-Souffle utilises a typed Datalog dialect to conduct static checks enabling the early detection of errors in Datalog query specifications.
+Soufflé utilises a typed Datalog dialect to conduct static checks enabling the early detection of errors in Datalog query specifications.
 Each attribute of involved relations has to be typed.
-Based on those, Souffle attempts to deduce a type for all terms within all the Horn clauses within a given Datalog program.
+Based on those, Soufflé attempts to deduce a type for all terms within all the Horn clauses within a given Datalog program.
 In case no type can be deduced for some terms, a typing error is reported -- indicating a likely inconsistency in the query specification.

-There are four primitive types in Souffle, i.e., `symbol`, `number`, `unsigned`, and `float`.
+There are four primitive types in Soufflé, i.e., `symbol`, `number`, `unsigned`, and `float`.

 ## [Rules](rules)